 3. Having BDS’s upper management in closer proximity to the customer has been of inestimable value in fostering success.
 BDS’s senior leaders, by their greater familiarity with operations, become cognizant of a customer’s needs and develop a greater personal relationship than management in a larger organization.
 Indeed, a larger company may have many layers and departments and often is burdened by procedures that may tend to discourage and hamper closer contact with the customer.
 Customer complaints can be handled faster and on a more personal level at BDS; solidifying and often rendering more substantive long-term customer relationships.

 4. BDS has the luxury of thinking more creatively and, through innovation, can push back against the progressive commoditization of the eDiscovery industry.
-BDS understands the negative impact of innovation and to the forward movement that is an organic out-growth of risk-taking, resulting from present market circumstances.
+BDS understands the negative impact to innovation and to the forward movement that is an organic out-growth of risk-taking, resulting from present market circumstances.
 Consolidation has starkly reduced alternative business models and constricted originality.
 This has resulted in markedly higher cost for the same services offered by larger entities.

 The story of BDS’s success through the unmatched leveraging of the often unrecognized, but very real power, that can be tapped only by a smaller, technologically capable, experienced and customer-service-driven entity, must remain a work in progress.
 Indeed, it’s an on-going story in frequent flux and in constant consideration of course correction, in order to best meet emergent conditions in the enormously dynamic field to which it has dedicated itself.
 Nevertheless, BDS is steadfast in its devotion to its primary goal – the rendering of higher quality services at lower cost, with a degree of responsiveness and care that represents a gold standard for work performed in the eDiscovery discipline, whatever the physical proportions of any service provider.